-- Protect the sense of ruralness and remoteness. - Protect the network of small pastures and the hedgerows that enclose them.
-Encourage good hedgerow management across the area introducing coppicing to regenerate areas with elm die back. - Protect the character of farmsteads and outbuildings resist inappropriate development or conversions.

-- Manage areas of semi-natural woodland through appropriate woodland management regimes, including traditional methods such as coppicing. - Manage meadow systems with grazing by sheep or cattle.
-Resist proliferation of equestrian land use and associated fencing and structures. - Manage the stock of characteristic field boundary trees for health, and ensure a varied age structure for a sustainable future.
+Protect • Protect the sense of ruralness and remoteness. • Protect the network of small pastures and the hedgerows that enclose them.
+Encourage good hedgerow management across the area introducing coppicing to regenerate areas with elm die back. • Protect the character of farmsteads and outbuildings - resist inappropriate development or conversions.
+Manage ٠ Manage areas of semi-natural woodland through appropriate woodland management regimes, including traditional methods such as coppicing. • Manage meadow systems with grazing by sheep or cattle.
+Resist proliferation of equestrian land use and associated fencing and structures. • Manage the stock of characteristic field boundary trees for health and ensure a through agri-environmental schemes.